zalando-nakadi/fahrschein/README.md

 ## Features

+ - Consistent error handling
- -
+    - `IOException` handled as retryable
+    - `RuntimeException` aborts processing and can be handled outside the main loop
+ - No unnecessary buffering or line-based processing
+    - Less garbage and higher performance
+    - Better integration with Jackson json parser

-### Installation
+## Installation

-Add the following dependency to your project:
+Fahrschein is available in maven central, so you only have to add the following dependency to your project:

 ```xml
 <dependency>